muratk3n/thirdwave/en/README.md

 ---

 30s nationalism was beaten through war in Europe.
 TR branch wiggled its way out of that loss..
-They hid in the cracks of the society like cockroach, occasionally getting out and stinking shit up.
+They hid in the cracks of the society, occasionally getting out and messing shit up.
 Zionists were already well protected behind their shield of victimization, they could not be criticized for anything, in fear of being called anti-Semite.
 That is at least two countries today who harbor a rotten form of nationalism, a kind that long should have been swept under the carpet.

 ---